MohanSaiPandeti/Python_Exploratory_Data_Analysis_Project/README.md

-# Data Career Insight Project
+# Data Career Insights Project

 A data-driven exploration of skills, trends, and salaries in the tech job market — designed to help job seekers understand the most valuable skills to learn in today’s job landscape.